eProsima/vulcanexus/docs/rst/tutorials/core/qos/partition/partition.rst

     source /opt/vulcanexus/humble/setup.bash

 In a terminal sourced with the previous line, run the following command to install the ROS 2 demo-nodes-cpp tutorial (administrative privileges may be required):

 .. code-block:: bash

-    apt-get update && apt-get install -y ros-humble-demo-nodes-cpp
+    apt-get update && apt install -y ros-humble-demo-nodes-cpp

 XML Profile definition for Partition QoS Policy
 -----------------------------------------------

-In order to specify the desired custom configuration for the Partition QoS policy, it is needed to construct an XML file (see `Fast DDS XML profiles <https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/xml_configuration.html>`_).
+In order to specify the desired custom configuration for the Partition QoS policy, an XML file is required (see `Fast DDS XML profiles <https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/xml_configuration.html>`_).
-In that file, the desired configuration is set.

-In any directory, run the following commands to create two files named `profiles1.xml` and `profiles2.xml`:
+In any directory, run the following commands to create two files named `corresponding_partition.xml` and `another_partition.xml`:

 .. code-block:: bash

-    touch profiles1.xml
+    touch corresponding_partition.xml
-    touch profiles2.xml
+    touch another_partition.xml

-Open those files with your preferred editor, and write down the following XML code to the `profiles1.xml` file.
+Open those files with your preferred editor, and write down the following XML code to the `corresponding_partition.xml` file.

 .. code-block:: xml